On the modularity of reducible mod l Galois representations: Introduction

+We conjecture that, when $k\geq 4$ is even, the level-raising condition at a prime $p$ is actually sufficient for the representation~$\trivial\oplus\chi_l^{k-1}$ to arise from a newform of squarefree level divisible by $p$.
+This leads to a conjectural description of the set of squarefree levels of weight-$k$ newforms with trivial Nebentypus that give rise to~$\trivial\oplus\chi_l^{k-1}$ (cf. Conjecture~\ref{conj} and the ensuing remarks).
+Theorem \ref{main} confirms this description for prime non-optimal levels.
+We discuss in Section~\ref{ss:level_raising_condition} how hypothesis~\eqref{prima} and~\eqref{dona} relate to the level-raising condition.

-We stress the fact that this statement considers not only eigenforms, but newforms (in Mazur's statement this distinction is unnecessary because there are no oldforms of weight two and prime level).
-Our proof of the reverse implication proceeds by first constructing, using explicit computations with Eisenstein series, a cuspidal eigenform satisfying the necessary congruences.
-We then use a theorem of Diamond in~\cite{Di91} to show that we can take the eigenform to be a newform of level $N$.
+We stress the fact that the statement of Theorem~\ref{main} considers not only eigenforms, but newforms (in Mazur's and Ribet's statements this distinction is unnecessary).
+We deduce this statement from explicit computations of the constant term of various Eisenstein series at the cusps of an appropriate modular curve.
+We carry on these computations in Section~\ref{s:Eisenstein}, following a classical analytic approach.
+These calculations refine related constant term computations appearing in the work of Faltings and Jordan \cite{FaJo95}, who use algebraic geometry methods through the interpretation of modular forms as sections of a line bundle on a modular curve (cf. Remark \ref{overlap}).
+Our proof of the reverse implication in Theorem~\ref{main} proceeds by first constructing, using Eisenstein series modulo~$l$ and the Deligne-Serre lemma, a cuspidal eigenform satisfying the necessary congruences.
+We then use a theorem of Diamond in~\cite{Di91} to show that we can take the eigenform to be a newform of level~$N$.